pratish2657-del/EduSphere/README.md

 marketplace_seller_payouts
 marketplace_seller_payout_transactions
 marketplace_payout_reversals

-The marketplace payment architecture was being transitioned from Razorpay Route toward Cashfree Easy Split for marketplace split/payout workflows.
+The payment architecture has been transitioning from Razorpay Route toward Cashfree Easy Split for marketplace split and payout workflows.

-Payment provider activation, production credentials, KYC, and payout eligibility depend on the provider's current requirements and should be configured separately from the application code.
+Payment-provider activation, production credentials, KYC, and payout eligibility depend on the provider's current requirements and account configuration.

-9. Developer Workspace
+💻 Developer Workspace

-EduSphere contains a dedicated Developer Workspace.
+EduSphere contains a dedicated Developer Workspace designed to provide developers with a browser-accessible development environment.

-The goal is to provide developers with a browser-accessible development environment without mounting the main EduSphere source tree or production secrets directly into the IDE.
+The workspace is designed so that developers do not receive direct access to the main EduSphere source tree or production secrets.

-Browser IDE
+Browser IDE Stack
-The IDE uses:

 code-server

 nginx

-FastAPI-based IDE bridge
+FastAPI IDE bridge

 Docker

 Render

-Architecture:
+Architecture

 Developer Workspace
         ↓